Our maternity care

 Consultants Christian Barnick and Alison Wright work as independent contractors to the Portland hospital, London’s only private hospital dedicated entirely to the care of women and children. they see women in the private consulting rooms at 215 Great Portland Street, London and deliver their babies at the Portland hospital.

-Women can be seen by either Consultant, depending on personal choice.
-Christian and Alison cover each other where possible and work closely with other Consultants at the Portland to ensure that there is a Consultant available at all times.
+Women can be seen by any of our five Consultants, depending on personal choice.
+The team cover each other and also work closely with other Consultants at the Portland to ensure that there is a Consultant available at all times.

-(For those women who have a preference to be looked after by a women only, Alison Wright will arrange for a female Consultant to cover if she is not available.);
+(For those women who have a preference to be looked after by a women only, Alison Wright will arrange for one of our female Consultants to cover if she is not available.);

 What we offer all our clients:

 Women/couples are seen by their own Consultant at each visit and given the chance to talk about any concerns and to discuss future plans.
 30 minutes is usually allocated to each appointment to ensure that we are able fully explore any concerns that there may be regarding the birth and to consider preferences for birth (a birth plan) and choices for the delivery.
 At each visit we check the blood pressure and urine.
-In the later stages we feel for the baby’s position and size and listen to his/her heartbeat.
+In the later stages we feel for the baby’s position and size, perform scans to check for presentation and engagement of the head.
+Check the amniotic fluid volume and listen to his/her heartbeat.

 Scans and Blood Tests

 Scans and blood tests will be arranged as necessary and swabs to screen for group B streptococci (GBS) will be discussed and offered.